-- business as reported on the Annual Statement which is required to be filed by insurance entities doing business in the Commonwealth. - 38.
-The relevant product market for the Competitive Standard analysis of the Application under Section 1403(d)(2) of the Insurance Holding Companies Act is the accident and health line of business. - 39.
-The applicable Annual Statement to be utilized for a Competitive Standard analysis of the Application is the 2002 Annual Statement which was available at the time the Application was filed. - 40.
-Section 1403(d)(2) of the Insurance Holding Companies Act provides that the relevant geographical market for a competitive standard analysis is the entire Commonwealth unless available information indicates that a smaller geographical market should be adopted. - 41.
-Because Annual Statements filed with the Department contain verified data which is reported for the entire Commonwealth of Pennsylvania, not by region or county, the geographical market for the Competitive Standard analysis is the entire Commonwealth. - 42.
-Section 1403 of the Insurance Holding Companies Act specifies the guidelines to be used for a competitive standard analysis if the market is considered a highly concentrated market. - 43.
-The total accident and health market for the Commonwealth of Pennsylvania, including the direct written premium of the health plan corporations, was approximately \$24.17 billion according to the 2002 Annual Statement data. - 44.
-After excluding the direct written premium for the accident and health line of business of entities expressly excluded from the definition of "insurer" in Section 1401 of the Insurance Holding Companies Act, the accident and health market for the Commonwealth of Pennsylvania, for purposes of the Competitive Standard analysis, was approximately \$18.65 billion as stated in the Application and as confirmed by the Department according to the 2002 Annual Statement data. - 45.
-Because Highmark and BCNEPA are health plan corporations and are specifically excluded from the purview of the Insurance Holding Companies Act, their portion of the direct written premium for the accident and health line of business written in Pennsylvania is specifically excluded from the Competitive Standard analysis of this Application. - 46.
-According to Section 1403 of the Insurance Holding Companies Act, a market is highly concentrated if the market share of the four (4) largest insurers is 75% or more of that market.
+- reported on the Annual Statement which is required to be filed by insurance entities doing business in the Commonwealth. - 38.
+The relevant product market for the Competitive Standard analysis of the Application under Section 1403(d)(2) of the Insurance Holding Companies Act, as well as the companion application for the acquisition of control of First Priority Health, is the accident and health line of business. - 39.
+Although First Priority Life has had no business, it is authorized to write accident and health business, which is the business reported by its affiliate, First Priority Health, and its parent, BCNEPA. - 40.
+The applicable Annual Statement to be utilized for a Competitive Standard analysis of the Application is the 2002 Annual Statement which was available at the time the Application was filed. - 41.
+Section 1403(d)(2) of the Insurance Holding Companies Act provides that the relevant geographical market for a competitive standard analysis is the entire Commonwealth unless available information indicates that a smaller geographical market should be adopted. - 42.
+Because Annual Statements filed with the Department contain verified data which is reported for the entire Commonwealth of Pennsylvania, not by region or county, the geographical market for the Competitive Standard analysis is the entire Commonwealth. - 43.
+Section 1403 of the Insurance Holding Companies Act specifies the guidelines to be used for a competitive standard analysis if the market is considered a highly concentrated market. - 44.
+The total accident and health market for the Commonwealth of Pennsylvania, including the direct written premium of the health plan corporations, was approximately \$24.17 billion according to the 2002 Annual Statement data. - 45.
+After excluding the direct written premium for the accident and health line of business of entities expressly excluded from the definition of "insurer" in Section 1401 of the Insurance Holding Companies Act, the accident and health market for the Commonwealth of Pennsylvania, for purposes of the Competitive Standard analysis, was approximately \$18.65 billion as stated in the Application and as confirmed by the Department according to the 2002 Annual Statement data. - 46.
+Because Highmark and BCNEPA are health plan corporations and are specifically excluded from the purview of the Insurance Holding Companies Act, their portion of the direct written premium for the accident and health line of business written in Pennsylvania is specifically excluded from the Competitive Standard analysis

-- 47. For purposes of this Competitive Standard analysis, insurer, as defined in Section 1403 of the Insurance Holding Companies Act, includes any company or group of companies under common management, ownership or control. - 48.
-For the purposes of this Competitive Standard analysis, the accident and health premiums written by the top four (4) insurers, as stated in the application and as confirmed by the Department according to the 2002 Annual Statement data, was as follows:
+- of this Application. - 47.
+According to Section 1403 of the Insurance Holding Companies Act, a market is highly concentrated if the market share of the four (4) largest insurers is 75% or more of that market. - 48.
+For purposes of this Competitive Standard analysis, insurer, as defined in Section 1403 of the Insurance Holding Companies Act, includes any company or group of companies under common management, ownership or control. - 49.
+For purposes of this competitive Standard analysis, the accident and health premiums written by the top four (4) insurers, as stated in the application and as confirmed by the Department according to the 2002 Annual Statement data, was as follows: